Spoicy/Advent-Of-Code-2021/README.md

 - You cannot nest a **${}** mechanism inside itself.
 - **while read** skips the last line for some unknown reason that I'm not quite sure of yet.
 - Bash is also absolutely not intended for such tasks, but that's okay, it makes it all the more satisfying when it works.
 But it will also be complete hell.

+### Day 4

+- You can use **read -a *variable_name* <<< *string*** to accomplish the same thing as **set - $var**, but instead of the string being split up into numbered variables, it is split up into elements of an array.
+This process is **noticeably** slower than **set - $var** and will result in extremely slow processing time if used excessively.
+It should not be used if processing time is vital.
+Otherwise it allows you to do more complex functionality as you have more leeway with arrays.
+- Using pipes "|" as a delimiter does not work with Bash for reasons currently unknown to me.